-Table 13: Student Respondents - Having All Required Course Materials by the First Day of Class (or Shortly After) Directly Impacts How Well Student Will Do in the Course class or soon after.
+Table 13: Student Respo ndents - Having All Required Course Materials by the First Day of Class (or Shortly Af ter) Directly Impacts How Well Student Will Do in the Course class or soon after.
 Schools offering inclusive access, or a campus-wide textbook rental program or equitable access program were much more likely than self-procurement only and self-procurement (with inclusive access) to have indicated students always or usually have their required course materials by the first day of class or soon after, 89 percent, and 100 percent each, compared to 54 percent and 61 percent, respectively.

-Neither Agree

-Strongly Strongly
+Strongly Neither Agree nor Strongly

 Agree Agree Disagree Disagree Disagree

 Overall 37% 30% 21% 9% 3%

 Self-Procurement Only 34% 29% 21% 11% 5%

 Campus-Wide Textbook Rental Program 44% 32% 17% 5% 1%

 Campus-Wide Equitable Access Program 51% 31% 15% 2% 1%

 Self-Procurement and Inclusive Access Program 38% 30% 23% 7% 2%